sound-eng/system-eye/README.md

 - Generator sometimes won't start. requires re - selecting the output audio card
 - Flicker whe resizing/maximizing the window
 - wrong sizing and line widths when moving between screens with different content scale
+- plot positions are not saved on app exit